 Tylah Yeomans, a 5-foot-11 outside hitter, had 260 kills a year ago and was a first team All-Greater Western Ohio Conference American North selection.

-Audrey Palsgrove is back for her second season setting, while Danielle Widney returns to the front and Kathy Young will see action on defense.
+Audrey Poling is back for her second season setting, while Danielle Widney returns to the front and Kathy Young will see action on defense.

 The lone junior, Alyssa Murphy, moves up from the JV team.

-Sophomores Aubree Schrubb, Sydnee Hawk, Cara Hawk and honorable mention All-GWOC American North selection Reagan Toopes return after playing big roles as freshman.
+Sophomores Aubree Schrubb, Sydnee Hawk, Cara Reed and honorable mention All-GWOC American North selection Reagan Toopes return after playing big roles as freshman.

 Joining them will be freshman Kylaa Anderson.